When will my child apply for college or university?

 Pupils wishing to apply to a degree course at university must register an account and apply through UCAS.
 Pupils will register and work on their application during the first term of S6 as the deadline to submit is January of each application year

-Early deadline of October for pupils applying to Medicine, Dentistry, Vet Med, Oxbridge and some Music course applicants.
+Early deadline of October for pupils applying to Medicine, Dentistry, Veterinary Medicine, Oxford and Cambridge Universities and some Music courses.

 Pupils wishing to apply to a HNC/HND at college must register an account and apply directly through the college’s own website.
 College applications open in the January of each application year.
 College courses have no set submission deadline and instead operate on a ‘first come, first served’ basis.